-International law - Negotiations - Peace building
+International law - Tech &AI - Negotiations - Peacebuilding

 Hello and Welcome!

 My current research is focused on Law & Tech.
 I explore different approaches to regulating cyberspace in general, regional approaches to data and AI governance in particular.
-What excites me most about this field is its bond with novelty, multidisciplinarity and societal impact.
+What excites me most about this field is its novelty, multidisciplinarity and societal impact.

 The results of my research on negotiating disputes in the WTO were published in English and Russian.
 I also devoted some part of my research to Gender in international negotiations & 1325 Women, Peace and Security Agenda.
 Learn more about my research here.